-During treatment for male cancer men may be asked if they would like to take part in a clinical trial.
+During treatment for prostate cancer, men may be asked if they would like to take part in a clinical trial.
 This will be entirely up to them and standard treatment will not be affected in any way if they do not want to take part.
 People who are taking part in a clinical trial can also end their participation at any stage.

-- Men may have the chance to be treated with a new type of drug or procedure which is not available normally.
+- Men may have the chance to be treated with a new type of drug or procedure which is not normally available.

-- Men are likely to have to attend regular more frequent hospital visits where you have to undergo blood tests or other procedures more frequently than normal.
+- Men are likely to have to go to the hospital more often for blood tests or other procedures.

-- The treatment may ultimately not prove to be any better than the standard treatment you would have received.
+- The treatment may not prove to be any better than the treatment currently offered.

-This involves research about safety and side effects, and whether the proposed treatment has any potential benefits for humans.
+This involves research into safety and side effects, and whether the proposed treatment has any potential benefits.

-This looks at how well a treatment works usually among a small group of people and collects information about safety and side effects.
+This looks at how well a treatment works, usually among a small group of people.
+Information is collected about safety and side effects.

-This tests a new treatment against the best existing treatment among a larger group of people to see if the benefits from the previous phases continue.
+This tests the new treatment against the best existing treatment among a larger group of people.
+The researchers will want to see if the benefits from Phase 2 continue.